imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 For hiding the global coordinate system, have a look at "How to general view settings"

-For hiding the local coordinate system, select the object and click on -&gt;Edit-&gt;Hide/Show and disable 'Show coordinate system'.
+For hiding the local coordinate system, select the object and click on {% include bc path="Edit|Hide/Show" %} and disable 'Show coordinate system'.

 See [\#How to general view settings](#how-to-general-view-settings) for how you can avoid to show local coordinate systems in general.
 [Top](#top)

 ### How to change the background color

-To change the background color of the 3D world, click on -&gt;View-&gt;Change background color.
+To change the background color of the 3D world, click on {% include bc path="View|Change background color" %}.
 A dialog opens, which lets you interactively adjust the background color.

 To use the current background color by default, see [\#How to change general view settings](#how-to-change-general-view-settings).
 [Top](#top)